harding/bitcoinops.github.io/_posts/en/newsletters/2020-10-14-newsletter.md

       a route.
 A downside to this approach is that it would require a significant number of network round trips, which could make even successful payments take a long time.
-A spy node that kept track of routed message timing and HTLC duration could also build rough estimates about how many hops away the spender or receiver are from it, reducing the amount of privacy users would receive from LN.
+A spy node that kept track of routed message timing and HTLC duration could also estimate how many hops away the spender or receiver are from it, reducing the amount of privacy users would receive from LN.